networkop/tkng/content/arch/_index.md

  chapter of this guide.
 * **Ingress** & Egress communication -- getting the traffic in and out of the Kubernetes cluster, discussed in the [Ingress & Egress](/ingress/) chapter of this guide.

-In addition to the above, there are a number of auxiliary problems that are covered in separate chapter of this guide:
+In addition to the above, there are a number of auxiliary problems that are covered in their separate chapters:

 * **Network Policies** -- a way to filter traffic going to and from Pods.
 * **DNS** -- the foundation of cluster service discovery.